adewirya/adewirya/README.md

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [adewirya6@gmail.com](mailto:adewirya6@gmail.com)
-* 🧠  I'm learning Advanced Laravel
+* 🧠  I'm learning Laravel

 ### Skills